Home visit: self-care tips for the new year

 It’s easier to relax when you feel comfortable.
 Like Rena, think about what you need to feel at ease.
 She has used her furniture to create rooms within her open-plan living space.
 The mix of pieces is the cue to how to enjoy each space.
-A rug and basket of soft, cosy throws next to a favourite armchair invite you to sit for as long as you please.
+A rug and basket of soft, cozy throws next to a favorite armchair invite you to sit for as long as you please.

 Take care of your food

 “It’s easy to make your own kefir water,” says Sam, who shared his healthy habit with us.
 “You just add sugared water to kefir grains.
 The grains eat the sugar and fill the water with healthy bacteria that’s really good for your stomach.
 It’s like the probiotic drinks you buy, but free.
 And the seeds grow, so you get more and more.
 All you have to do is feed them and keep them healthy.”

 Rough measurements are a spoon of sugar for a spoon of kefir grains, and two tablespoons of grains for 500ml water.
 But this isn’t an exact science, as Sam says: “The only thing you have to do is feed your seeds sugar water.
 Mix in a glass jar, cover and store in a warm corner.
 It takes about two days to ferment then you have your probiotics!
 Strain the water off – that’s your drink.”

 “The grains are like a sourdough starter.
 Start feeding them again and you’ll have a new drink in two days.
 Experiment.
 Add fruit like dates, sugary things the grains can feed off.
 They don’t dissolve everything but your water will taste like dates and be super healthy.
 I often mix my water into a smoothie.
 It makes a big difference to me yet it’s so easy and fun to do.”

 I always have a lot of plants at home.
 I grew up with greenhouses in the Netherlands and my parents like gardening so I learned respect for plants.
 It feels good to care for them.”